 Today, we continue our efforts to serve Oregonians and their family affected by Alzheimer’s and other dementias.
 As no segment of our community is untouched by Alzheimer’s, it requires coordinated efforts to address this public health crisis.
-The SPADO Steering Committee works together to encourage engagement of public and private sector stakeholders to improve the state’s response to community needs associated with Alzheimer’s disease and related dementias.
+Through its work groups, the SPADO Steering Committee works together to encourage engagement of public and private sector stakeholders to improve the state’s response to community needs associated with Alzheimer’s disease and related dementias.

 SPADO Steering Committee

 Ann is the Community Services and Supports Manager for the Office of Aging and People with Disabilities (APD) within the Oregon Department of Human Services (ODHS).
 She is especially interested in the experiences of people living with dementia and in helping to create a world that affords them the respect, dignity, safety, and companionship that all human beings deserve.
 Ann has presented at various conferences, both locally and nationally on topics related to aging, dementia and dementia care, and the role of humor in the lives of older people.

 Dr. Vimal Aga, MD